 As you walk down towards the cross you’ll see the late 18th century St. John’s Church of Ireland with its needle spire to your left.

 The Nurney Cross is one of three crosses which once stood in the area.
 It’s located on a monastic site which was founded by Abdán (an Irish saint) in the 5th century.

-Set in a pyramid-shaped base and protected by a metal fence, this solid-wheeled, granite cross measures 1.88 m high and 1.1 m across its arms.
+Set in a pyramid-shaped base and protected by a metal fence, this solid-wheeled, granite cross measures 1.88 metres high and 1.1 metre across its arms.
 In the centre of the head on each face there’s a single raised boss.
 The north and south sides are basically identical.